chalabaj/Snafu/README.md

 AK Belyaev, The Journal of Chemical Physics 147, 234301 (2017); **doi:10.1063/1.5000718**

-## Status
-The code is in **development** stage with no guarantees of its accuracy, precision or fitness.

 * Energy conservation from tests is about 10^-4 - 10^-1 eV between hops  and 10^-5 eV for the regions without hops.